Frequently Asked Questions

 How will I know if my insurance is accepted?

 When you talk with us, we may know about your insurance, but we always encourage you to contact your insurance company ahead of time to verify coverage.
 Be sure to ask about preauthorization, deductibles and co-pays, as well as any limits.
+We are sorry we are unable to take any HMO’s at this time, including Dean and Quartz, unless you have OON (Out of Network Benefits).
+Please check your insurance to see if it might be a POS or PPO, as we may be able to take those.

 I can’t (or don’t want to) use my insurance?
 Can I pay out of pocket?